sideeffffect/ansible-ubuntu-ThinkPadP15/README.md

-# ansible-debian-ThinkPadT570
+# ansible-ubuntu-ThinkPadP50
-Ansible provisioning of Debian testing on ThinkPad T570
+Ansible provisioning of Ubuntu 18.04 on ThinkPad P50

 ## Instructions